sagihaider/EEG_Deep/README.md

 2. Raza, H., Chowdhury, A., Bhattacharyya, S. and Samothrakis, S., 2020, July.
 Single-Trial EEG Classification with EEGNet and Neural Structured Learning for Improving BCI Performance.
 In 2020 International Joint Conference on Neural Networks (IJCNN) (pp. 1-8).
 IEEE.

 ```

+> Blockquote
+2. Raza, H., Chowdhury, A., Bhattacharyya, S. and Samothrakis, S., 2020, July.
+Single-Trial EEG Classification with EEGNet and Neural Structured Learning for Impro